profitviews/profitviews/docs/signals.md

-# Signal Bots
+# Signal Bots & Trading Bots

 ## Overview

-The Signals interface in ProfitView lets you build event-driven trading strategies in Python.
-Your strategy reacts to live market events and sends trading intent using `self.signal(...)`.
+ProfitView provides two complementary systems for building event-driven trading strategies in Python:

+1. **Signal Bots**: Your strategy reacts to live market events and sends trading intent using `self.signal(...)`.
 Execution, risk management, and exchange connectivity are handled by ProfitView.
+Signal bots are ideal when you want to focus on strategy logic while delegating order execution to ProfitView's risk management system.

+2. **Trading Bots**: Your strategy directly interacts with exchanges using the Exchange API (e.g., `self.create_limit_order(...)`, `self.fetch_positions(...)`).
+You have full control over order placement, cancellation, and position management.
+Trading bots are ideal when you need precise control over execution logic.

-A Signal bot is built on an event-driven architecture.
+Both systems are built on an event-driven architecture.
 Market events trigger callback functions.
-These callbacks may handle public market data (quotes, trades, candles) and generate signals that downstream bots or processes can consume.
+These callbacks handle public market data (quotes, trades, candles) and, for Trading Bots, private updates (orders, fills, positions).

 <div class="centered" style="margin-bottom: 20px;">
     <img src="/assets/images/trading-bot-architecture-white.png" alt="Signal Bot Architecture">
 </div>

+### Choosing Between Signal Bots and Trading Bots

+**Use Signal Bots when:**
+- You want ProfitView to handle order execution, risk management, and position limits
+- You prefer expressing trading intent (e.g., "I want 0.5 BTC long") rather than managing individual orders
+- You want to use pre-built bot types (Position, Grid, Market Maker) with configurable parameters
+- You want to focus on strategy logic and signal generation

+**Use Trading Bots when:**
+- You need precise control over order placement, cancellation, and amendment
+- You want to implement custom execution logic (e.g., TWAP, VWAP, iceberg orders)
+- You need to query exchange state directly (balances, positions, open orders)
+- You want to call native exchange APIs for advanced features

+**Note:** These are separate systems accessed via different tabs in the ProfitView interface (under the Signals section: "Trading" and "Signals" tabs).
+You should choose one approach for your strategy - they are not designed to be mixed in the same codebase.

 ## Getting Started